 No animals are allowed on the course except for designated service animals.
 Please leave your pets at home or plan for someone to stay with them while you race.

-Personal MP3 players and other devices with earpieces are allowed on the course.
-If you choose to wear headphones, please be extra cautious and mindful of the volume of your music, the others around you and all flaggers/intersections where safety is key.
+iPods and other devices with earpieces are allowed on the course.
+If you choose to wear headphones, please be extra cautious and mindful of the volume of your music, safety is key!

 Yes, there will be a handful of water stations along the race route.